apache/dubbo-website/content/en/overview/mannual/java-sdk/tasks/mesh/bookinfo-sidecar/traffic/_index.md

                 <h4 class="card-title">
                     <a href='{{< relref "./request-routing/" >}}'>Traffic Shifting</a>
                 </h4>
-                <p>Shows you how to migrate traffic from an old to new version of a service.</p>
+                <p>Shows you how to migrate traffic from an old to a new version of a service.</p>
             </div>
         </div>
     </div>